stormuk/storm-twitter-for-wordpress/readme.txt

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= 2.1 =
+* Change default and prefered method of calling to username, then count (For backwards compatibility, both will work)
+* Only include OAuth if an OAuthRequest class isn't already defined.
+This should stop some errors some folks have with other plugins.

 = 2.0.3 =
 * Further defensive code against twitter abnormalities